Allergies-Food and Seasonal

 Mom’s Day Out/Infant-Toddler Programs

 Parents please do not walk on the mats/floor inside the classroom with your outside shoes.
 The children crawl around on the mats and we do not want unwanted dirt and germs on the floor.
 Please remove your shoes if you must walk to other areas in the classroom.
-Mom’s Day Out will also attend Field Trips.
-Mom’s Day Out will also be closed on field trip days unless otherwise advised.
+Mom’s Day Out (8:15-12:15 program) will attend Field Trips, there will not be care offered to half day children on field trip days.

 All children enrolled in the Full Day or Extended Day Programs are required, by the State of Missouri Department of Child Care, to rest on a cot for 30 minutes.
 If after 30 minutes they have not fallen asleep they may get off their cot and work quietly in the classroom.
 Children enrolled in the Toddler Program are encouraged to fall asleep.
 A staff member will help your child fall asleep by rubbing their back or other comforting techniques.
 Our staff plays relaxing music during nap time in order to help your child relax.
 If your child falls asleep they will not be disturbed until naptime is over.
 If your child is in our Preschool/Kindergarten Classroom and they fall asleep they will not be disturbed unless directed by the parent.